• Home

 Curriculum: None

 Essentials for Writing is designed to introduce students to fundamental elements of the writing process.
-It is ideal for students who need to establish writing skills before they jump into a more academically intense writing class, like Introduction to Writing.
-In Essentials for Writing, students will explore a variety of fiction and non-fiction writing styles, with an emphasis on organization, sentence structure, paragraph formation, editing, and revising.
-During November, the student will participate in National Novel Writing Month (NANO WRIMO), setting and achieving his or her own word-count goal.
-Over the course of the year, a variety of essays, short stories, poetry, and a research paper will be written.
+It is ideal for students who need to establish and hone writing skills before they jump into a more intense writing class with less specific feedback, like Introduction to Writing.
+In Essentials for Writing A, students will explore a variety of fiction and non-fiction writing styles, with an emphasis on organization, sentence structure, paragraph formation, editing, and revising.
+Over the course of the year, a variety of essays, short stories, and poetry will be written, in addition to a research project and participation in NANO WRIMO (National Novel Writing Month).

 Cost: $95 per semester